betaflight/betaflight/docs/Failsafe.md

 ### `failsafe_throttle`

 Throttle level used for landing.
-Specify a value the causes the aircraft to descend at about 1M/sec.
+Specify a value the causes that aircraft to descend at about 1M/sec.

 Use standard RX usec values.
 See Rx documentation.